epsil/mdwiki/README.md

 Every page has its own folder, and folders can be nested.
 The page's contents are stored in a Markdown file named `index.md`.
 There is also an associated `index.html` file, which uses JavaScript to render the Markdown as HTML when opened in a browser.

-One of several benefits of this file structure is that the whole wiki can be served as a web page.
-Every page gets its own URL:
+One of several benefits of the above file structure is that the whole wiki can be served by a web server, and every wiki page gets its own URL.
+If the wiki is placed in the server's root directory (any directory will do), the addresses become:

 | URL | Page |
 | --- | ---- |